This page describes a few things you need to know to get started in developing a service for Cloud Run.

 You must meet the following requirements when you develop a service:

-- The service must listen for requests on the port defined by the
+- The service must listen for requests.

 - The service must be stateless.
 It cannot rely on a persistent local state.